-Bus Tour to the 22nd Annual Mt.
+The Annual Mt.
 Dora Christmas Walk

 Some friends (Lynne and Margaret) and I took our first trip with a local bus tour company, Goodtime Getaways, to attend the 22nd Annual Mt.
 Dora Christmas Walk, located outside Orlando, Florida.

-My friend Lynne and I enjoyed a delicious authentic German meal at the Bavarian Haus, complete with waiters clad in Bavarian clothing and a talented accordion player for entertainment.
-I ordered the pork schnitzel, sauerkraut, and potato dumplings.
-It was absolutely awesome!
+My friend Lynne and I enjoyed an authentic German meal at Bavarian Haus, complete with waiters clad in Bavarian clothing and a talented accordion player.
+I ordered the pork schnitzel, sauerkraut, and potato dumplings, which were absolutely delicious!
 The prices were affordable and the service prompt and friendly.

-The Mount Dora Photo Gallery:
+Mount Dora Photo Gallery: